Who are we?

-Prior to disclosing any of your personal information to another organisation, we will take all reasonable steps to satisfy ourselves that:
+Prior to disclosing any of your personal information to another person or organisation, we will take all reasonable steps to satisfy ourselves that:

-(a) the organisation has a commitment to protecting your personal information at least equal to our commitment; or
+- the person or organisation has a commitment to protecting your personal information at least equal to our commitment, or

-(b) you have consented to us making the disclosure.
+- you have consented to us making the disclosure.

-We exchange this credit information for the purposes of assessing your application for finance and managing that finance.
+We exchange credit-related information for the purposes of assessing your application for finance and managing that finance.
 If you propose to be a guarantor, one of our checks may involve obtaining a credit report about you.

-This credit information may be held by us in electronic form on our secure servers and may also be held in paper form.
-We may use cloud storage to store the credit information we hold about you.
+This credit-related information may be held by us in electronic form on our secure servers and may also be held in paper form.
+We may use cloud storage to store the credit-related information we hold about you.
 The cloud storage and the IT servers may be located outside Australia.

-When we obtain credit information from a credit reporting body about you, we may also seek publicly available information and information about any serious credit infringement that you may have committed.
+When we obtain credit eligibility information from a credit reporting body about you, we may also seek publicly available information and information about any serious credit infringement that you may have committed.

 If you fail to meet your payment obligations in relation to any finance that we have provided or arranged or you have committed a serious credit infringement then we may disclose this information to a credit reporting body.